zacharyy/GraphicsGroupProjects/PA9/README.md

 A	- move cube left
 S	- move cube down
 D	- move cube right

 F 	- use per fragment lighting
 V 	- use per vertex lighting

-T - increase specular of ball
+T 	- increase specular light of the ball
-Y - decrese specular of ball
+Y 	- decrese specular light of the ball
-U - increase specular of cube
+U 	- increase specular light of the cube
-I - decrease specular of cube
+I 	- decrease specular light of the cube
-O - increase specular of cylinder
+O 	- increase specular light of the cylinder
-P - decrease specular of cylinder
+P 	- decrease specular light of the cylinder

 N 	- increase ambient light
 M 	- decrease ambient light

 J 	- increase the size of spotlight
 K 	- decrease the size of spotlight
 Z 	- increase the brightness of spotlight
 X 	- decrease the brightness of spotlight

 # Extra Credit
-Triangle meshes for the board, cylinder, and cube are loaded into Bullet instead of primitive objects.
+No extra credit was given for this project.